National Organization for Women

 Written by Terri Campbell with some content from an earlier edition by

 The National Organization for Women (NOW) was established by a group of feminists who were dedicated to actively challenging sex discrimination in society.
 With 500,000 members and 550 chapters in all 50 states, NOW is the largest organization of feminist activists in the United States.
 Since its founding in 1966, NOW's goal has been "to take action" to bring about equality for all women.
-NOW’s original mission statement read: “The purpose of NOW is to take action to bring women into full participation in the mainstream of American society now, exercising all privileges and responsibilities thereof in truly equal partnership with men…” (National Organization for Women) (1).
+NOW’s original mission statement read “The purpose of NOW is to take action to bring women into full participation in the mainstream of American society now, exercising all privileges and responsibilities thereof in truly equal partnership with men…” (now.org) .

-NOW strives to: take action through intersectional grassroots activism to promote feminist ideals, lead societal change, eliminate discrimination, and to achieve and protect the equal rights of all women and girls in all aspects of social, political, and economic life.
+NOW strives to take action through intersectional grassroots activism to promote feminist ideals, lead societal change, eliminate discrimination, and to achieve and protect the equal rights of all women and girls in all aspects of social, political, and economic life.
 NOW achieves its goals through extensive electoral and lobbying work, organization of mass marches, rallies, pickets, non-violent civil disobedience and immediate, responsive “zap” actions.
-NOW's actions have helped to put more women in political posts; increased educational, employment and business opportunities for women; and enacted tougher laws against violence, harassment and discrimination of women (National Organization for Women) (2).
+NOW's actions have helped to put more women in political posts, increased educational, employment and business opportunities for women, and enacted tougher laws against violence, harassment, and discrimination of women (noworg) .

 In 1966, 28 women attending the Third National Conference of the Commission on the Status of Women established the National Organization for Women (NOW).
-The founders, frustrated the way the federal government wasn’t enforcing the new anti-discrimination laws, gathered in Betty Friedan’s hotel room one evening during the conference and began to form the new organization.
-The organization’s purpose was this: To take action to bring women into full participation in the mainstream of American society now, assuming all the privileges and responsibilities thereof in truly equal partnership with men (National Organization of Women) (3).
+The founders, frustrated by the way the federal government wasn’t enforcing the new anti-discrimination laws, gathered in Betty Friedan’s hotel room one evening during the conference and began to form the new organization.
+The organization’s purpose was this: to take action to bring women into full participation in the mainstream of American society now, assuming all the privileges and responsibilities thereof in truly equal partnership with men (now.org).

-NOW was formally launched in October of 1966 at a convention in Washington DC that attracted 300 people, men and women.
-Friedan was elected president.
-By the end of the twentieth century, NOW had grown into the one of the largest women’s advocate groups (St. James Encyclopedia of Popular Culture).
+NOW was formally launched in October of 1966 at a convention in Washington DC that attracted 300 people, both men and women.
+Friedan was elected president of NOW at the convention.
+By the end of the twentieth century, NOW had grown into the one of the largest women’s advocate groups (Purdy 2013).